MDivyaPrakash/MultiModalSelfSuperVision/README.md

 # Expanding Cross-Architectural Self-supervision for Multi-modal learning
-This Repository contains the implementation of Final Project DL.
+This Repository contains the implementation of Final Project as part of the Deep Learning Course , NYU.

 ## Overview